JPresting/2---Self-Hosted-Infrastructure/googlecloud-n8n-selfhost/README.md

   "Source": "/home/mygoogleaccount/.n8n",
   "Destination": "/home/node/.n8n",
   ```

 ### **Summary**
  A **backup** of `.n8n` is created before each update.
  The **container restarts** with the old data preserved.
  The **cronjob automates updates** every Sunday at 3 AM.
----

 Now, please make sure that when setting up your private n8n account, you watch out for the correct path the next time you use it.
-It should be **`.../home`** so that it doesn’t ask you to sign up again, as there is no login page from the signup screen.
-It may seem trivial, but if you don’t notice it, you might think your data is lost.
+It should be **`.../home`** so that it doesn't ask you to sign up again, as there is no login page from the signup screen.
+It may seem trivial, but if you don't notice it, you might think your data is lost.

 If the Cronjob does not work and it does not auto update enter:
 ```bash